 has a plan to address/achieve digital transformation.

-• The significant exception to the awareness gap is IT line of business workers, 89% of whom know what digital transformation is.
+• The significant exception to the awareness gap is the IT line of business workers, 89% of whom know what digital transformation is.

 Digital Transformation is No Longer Risky